k-telux/Hunter-Ed-Auto-Next-on-Countdown-by-Zhongqi/README.md

-# Hunter-Ed-Auto-Next-on-Countdown-by-Zhongqi
+# Hunter-Ed-Auto-Next-on-Countdown
-Hunter-Ed Auto Next on Countdown by Zhongqi
+Hunter-Ed Auto Next on Countdown by TELUX